sightmachine/SimpleCV/doc/HOWTO-Install on RaspberryPi.rst

 2) Network should be up and running with dhcp, if not you must manually configure the network settings.

-4) Run the following command to install the necessary dependancies
+3) Run the following command to install the necessary dependancies

 	sudo apt-get install ipython python-opencv python-scipy python-numpy python-setuptools python-pip

-5) SimpleCV should now be ready to install.
+4) SimpleCV should now be ready to install.
 Download SimpleCV from github and install from the source.

 	sudo pip install https://github.com/ingenuitas/SimpleCV/zipball/master

+4.5) Alternatively, you can install SimpleCV from source.

+	mkdir ~/Code
+	cd ~/Code
+	git clone git://github.com/ingenuitas/SimpleCV.git
+	./scripts/install/ubuntu/simplecv-install.sh

-6) After allowing those commands to run for a while (it is going to take a while, go grab a drink), SimpleCV should be all set up.
+5) After allowing those commands to run for a while (it is going to take a while, go grab a drink), SimpleCV should be all set up.
 Connect a compatible camera to the board's usb input and open up the simplecv shell